jacobq/is-exact-version/README.md

 // "1.0.0-beta.1 -> true"
 ```

+## Requirements

+* Node >= 16.* (>= 12.* should work, but is not tested)
+  For older versions use the 1.x version of this package.

 ## Support / questions

-If you have any questions or suggestions related to this module feel free to create a new issue.
+If you have any questions or suggestions related to this package feel free to create a new issue.
-However, it should be noted that I have not actually needed to use this module for a long time,
+However, it should be noted that I have not actually needed to use this for a long time,
 and the main reason I keep it around is for practice
 ("[kata](https://www.soapui.org/testing-dojo/testing-katas/what-are-testing-katas/)" if you will),
 e.g. learning to use